guilhemmarchand/trackme/docs/rest_api_reference.rst

 ack_collection / Get full Ack collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the entire acknowledgment collection and renders as a JSON array, it requires a GET call with no data required:**
+**This endpoint retrieves the entire acknowledgment collection returned as a JSON array, it requires a GET call with no data required:**

 ::